drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-03-the-menu.md

 ]
 ```

 the folder acts like the menu option that the page is organized under, "main" will be the root level, while other folders will result in a drop-down menu, so "test.md" will be a choice in a drop-down menu named "Test".
 At least that is what I want to achieve.
-First we need to create some boilerplate HTML, Next we need to load the JSON file when the page loads.
-I want this to be responsive - you know mobile first and all that...
+First, we need to create some boilerplate HTML, Next, we need to load the JSON file when the page loads.
+I want this to be responsive - you know mobile-first and all that...
 So utilizing Bootstrap 5, I came up with this base structure:

 ```HTML
     <nav class="navbar navbar-expand-lg navbar-dark bg-dark fixed-top">